akshatvg/Medicist/README.md

 - You can come back to the rented products section on our application and return the product when you feel all is good and your locality has now shown resistance to more COVID cases.
 The devices will be sanitised before being available again.
 - In case you are sick and need help, you may schedule video conferences with nurses and doctors to help you out online.
 - You may also choose to book a nurse to visit you at your place.
-- Before calling them to you place, you can interact with them over a video call and only call them if you feel they are friendly and will gel well with you.
+- Before calling them to your place, you can interact with them over a video call and only call them if you feel they are friendly and will gel well with you.

 ## Features